 On the other hand, $AROW_{thresh} = 2$ to provide compliant CAVs with at most two consecutive chances to use AROW to eliminate ambiguity in the face of non-compliance. $AROW_{thresh}$ should not be set to a really high value since it can then unfairly penalize compliant CAVs for following AROW rules since they will end up spending more time waiting to pass the SC-I.

-As explained earlier, $T1$ is the timeout clock used by a CAV during discovery stage $S1$ of AROW. $T1$ for this study is set to 2s to allow realistic chance for one or more CAVs to initiate AROW and these CAVs can then enter in an arbitration as mentioned in the AROW logic explained in the previous sections. $T2$ is the timeout clock used to control how long a CAV stays in $S2\textsubscript{2}$ or $S2\textsubscript{3}$ while undergoing AROW process.
+As explained earlier, $T1$ is the clock constraint used by a CAV during discovery stage $S1$ of AROW. $T1$ for this study is set to 2s to allow realistic chance for one or more CAVs to initiate AROW and these CAVs can then enter in an arbitration as mentioned in the AROW logic explained in the previous sections. $T2$ is the clock constraint used to control how long a CAV stays in $S2\textsubscript{2}$ or $S2\textsubscript{3}$ while undergoing AROW process.
 The experimental value of $T2$ is chosen to be 2s for CAVs in $S2_2$ and $S2_3$.
-The realistic duration for $T2$ can be further reduced and optimized based on the inherent communication latencies of the V2X technology in use.
+The realistic value for $T2$ can be further reduced and optimized based on the inherent communication latencies of the V2X technology in use.
 This optimization is the subject of a future study related to this topic.
-The same logic is applied to choosing the duration for $T3$.
+The same logic is applied to choosing the value for $T3$.